Electronic Collars

 Precautions Before Feeding Dogs Pumpkins

 Before we get into the different safe and healthy forms of pumpkin for your dog, let’s cover some precautions you should consider first.
 When introducing any food to your dog for the first time it is important to only introduce a small amount first to test to make sure your dog does not have any food allergies to that food.
 Pumpkin is listed as a low risk to food allergies but it is still best to introduce it slow.
+If your dog shows signs of discomfort, such as vomiting, diarrhea, or itching, stop feeding them pumpkin and consult with your vet.

 Even though pumpkin spice season is upon us, pumpkin spices and seasonings are a no-go for dogs.
 If you’ve been keeping up with our blog series on foods you should or should not feed your dogs, then you’re already well aware that spices and seasonings should never be added when preparing food for your dogs.
 For more information about the dangers seasoned vegetables or meats, read: Meats to Never Give Your Dog and Four Fruits to Never Give Your Dog.